strund3r/ping-metrics/README.md

 * boto3
 * kubectl

+## Known Bug

+It's necessary to run `terraform apply` twice on monitoring to deploy the Grafana dashboard.

 ## Execute

 After installing AWS CLI, run the following command to configure it and enable Terraform access to the configuration file: